felipenoris/Mongoc.jl/docs/src/index.md

 ## Requirements

-* MongoDB 3.0 or newer
+* MongoDB 3.0 or newer.

 * Julia versions v0.6, v0.7 or v1.0.